yonoyon/list-editor/README.md

 # list-editor
 A program to challenge myself.

-Learning python as my first language, so.. trying stuff out.
+Learning python, so.. trying stuff out.
+Will get back to this later.